Seared and Smoked Top Sirloin Steaks

 - Jeff’s Texas style rub

 - Basting sauce (recipe below)

 Top sirloin is lean, tender and a good beefy flavor that works well in the smoker.
 I found these at Costco (where I purchase some of the meat that I cook) but if you have trouble finding it, you can also purchase tri-tip and cut it into thick steaks that are 1.5 to 2 inches thick.

 I think almost any decent steak would fare well with this same treatment.

 This steak has a fat cap on one side which can be easily trimmed off if you prefer.

-If there's one thing that can do more for a steak than anything else, it would have to be dry brining.
-I have really gotten into this over the last year or so due to how effective it is in bringing out the natural flavors of meat.
+If there’s one thing that can do more for a steak than anything else, it would have to be dry brining.
+I have really gotten into this over the last few years due to how effective it is in bringing out the natural flavors of meat.